 Water Damage Restoration and Drying

-After securing the property, fire damage cleanup specialists remove water from putting out the fire and restore any resulting damage.
+After securing the property, water damage cleanup specialists remove water from putting out the fire and restore any resulting damage.
 They then dry the affected areas using drying and dehumidification equipment to prevent mold growth and other issues.

 Soot and Smoke Damage Restoration

 In this stage of the restoration, the technicians remove tarnishing caused by soot and corrosive byproducts using powerful cleaning products.
 They can remove soot from the walls, ceiling, countertops, and other surfaces and objects throughout your home.
 Smoke odor removal is also part of this stage as the technicians will use advanced equipment such as hydroxyl technology and ozone generators to remove the odor.

 Once the majority of the damage from the water, fire, and soot is taken care of, fire damage technicians will completely clean and disinfect your entire home.
 The cleaning includes structural elements, furnishings, appliances, and other items covered in dust, debris, or residue.